 4. Italy economy and “Made in Italy” reputation

-Italy is the world leader in many fields such as culinary arts, interior design, fashion, robotics, graphic design, furniture design, manufacturing tools, shipbuilding, space engineering, construction machinery, and transportation equipment, etc.
+Italy is the world leader in culinary arts, interior design, graphic layout, fashion, robotics, furniture design, manufacturing tools, shipbuilding, space engineering, building machinery, transportation equipment, to name a few.

-5. Career and Jobs After Learning Italian language in India
+5. Career options after learning Italian in India

 6. Delightful and exquisite Italian cuisine

-7. Italy is the world’s hub when it comes to fashion and design
+7. Italy is the world’s hub for fashion and design

 Milan (Milano) is one of the fashion capital of the world.